someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 5.4 Refer to the items you changed above and change the appropriate text(in **bold**) as shown below:

-(you will editing in the nano file editor window)
+(you will be editing in the nano file editor window)

 ________________________________________________________________________